slidevjs/slidev/guide/navigation.md

 ## Slides Overview

-By pressing <kbd>o</kbd> or clicking the <carbon-user-speaker class="inline-icon-btn"/> button in the navigation bar, you can have the overview of your slides so you can jump between them easily.
+By pressing <kbd>o</kbd> or clicking the <carbon-apps class="inline-icon-btn"/> button in the navigation bar, you can have the overview of your slides so you can jump between them easily.

 ![](/screenshots/slides-overview.png)